-Over the past 21 years, Ken Navarro has performed in every major US city and had numerous Top 5 hits at national radio.
+Over the past 25 years, Ken Navarro has performed in every major US city and had numerous Top 5 hits at national radio.
 His music is distributed throughout the world from Japan to Singapore, Hong Kong, Thailand, Britain, Australia, Chile, Brazil, Italy, Spain, France, Germany, the Netherlands and even in China.
-Navarro's 2010 release "Dreaming of Trains" was pre-nominated for the 2011 Grammy awards in 2 categories and his 2008 album The Grace of Summer Light was named the #1 contemporary jazz album of the year at Jazz Times.
-His impressive discography of 20 top charting albums showcase his appeal to a wide range of listeners with inspiring compositions and superb guitar performances.
+Navarro's 2010 release "Dreaming of Trains" was pre-nominated for the 2011 Grammy awards in 2 categories and his 2014 album "Ruby Lane" spent 4 months in the Top 10 at contemporary/smooth jazz radio, iTunes and Amazon.
+His impressive discography of 22 top charting albums showcase his appeal to a wide range of listeners with inspiring compositions and superb guitar performances.

-Navarro's latest CD The Test Of Time is his 20th release and marks a landmark in Ken's musical direction.
+In 2012, Positive Music Records released Ken's The Test Of Time.
+This album marked a landmark in Ken's musical direction.
 It is Solo Guitar like you never imagined it.
 In each of the 12 songs that make up The Test of Time, Navarro delivers a genuine, flawless performance, where all of the melodies, bass lines, harmonies and even percussion are masterfully played simultaneously on just one guitar without any overdubbing.
 Some of the contemporary classics included are The Police's Message In A Bottle, John Lennon's Imagine, Glen Campbell's Wichita Lineman, Pat Metheny's Letter From Home and Santana's Europa.
-This new release is a huge milestone and leap forward in Navarro's career.
-The performances are magical in many ways and will be appreciated by a wide audience.
-Navarro's mastery of the many different styles is breathtaking.
-He has infused himself in each style of solo guitar playing so that it transcends the song and style and becomes an original Ken Navarro masterpiece.

 Ken's 19th CD release Dreaming of Trains was released on March 16, 2010.
 It received two pre-nominations for the 2011 Grammy awards.
 Ken's nine new compositions and his signature acoustic and electric guitar work are supported by world class musicians including drummer Joel Rosenblatt (Spyro Gyra, Manhatten Transfer), acoustic and electric bassist Tom Kennedy (Dave Weckl, Al DiMeola), and keyboardist Jay Rowe (Special EFX, Marion Meadows).
 "Dreaming of Trains" was the follow up to his breakthrough release of 2008, The Grace of Summer Light which was named the #1 Contemporary Jazz CD of 2008 by Jazz Times magazine.